Glendalough ... the monastic “Valley of the Two Lakes” (Photograph: Patrick Comerford, 2009)

 Irish monks kept a distinct tonsure, or method of cutting their hair, to distinguish their identity as monks.
 The “Celtic” tonsure involved cutting away the hair above one’s forehead.
 This differed from the prevailing custom, which was to shave the top of the head, leaving a halo of hair – in imitation of Christ’s crown of thorns.

-In the past, penance had been a public ritual.
-But the Irish penitential practice spread throughout continental Europe, where the form of public penance had fallen into disuse.
-Saint Columbanus is said to have introduced the “medicines of penance” to Gaul at a time when they had come to be neglected.
+In the past, penance had been a public ritual, but had fallen into disuse.
+But the Irish penitential practice spread throughout continental Europe, and Saint Columbanus is said to have introduced the “medicines of penance” to Gaul.

-By 1215, the Celtic practice had become the European norm, with the Fourth Lateran Council issuing a canonical requirment for confession at least once per year.
+By 1215, the Celtic practice had become the European norm, with the Fourth Lateran Council issuing a canonical requirement for confession at least once per year.

 Renewed interest in ‘Celtic Spirituality’